amtoaer

 The drawback of the first method mentioned earlier is that the IP changes every time it starts up, which makes us think of domain names.

-As we all know, domain name resolution first looks for the hosts file, and if not found, it uses DNS.
+As we all know, domain name resolution first looks for the hosts file.
+If it is not found, it will use DNS.
 Therefore, this method is to add the IP of WSL and a custom domain name to the hosts file in Windows, so that you only need to access the domain name you set.

-The implementation idea is similar to "modify domain name resolution record when the local IP changes" in DDNS.
+The implementation idea is similar to "modify domain name resolution records when the local IP changes" in DDNS.
 It needs to achieve "modify the hosts file when the WSL IP changes".
-And we know that the change of WSL IP actually means the start of WSL, so the final requirement becomes: write the IP to the hosts file in Windows when WSL starts.
+And we know that the change of WSL IP actually means the startup of WSL.
+So the final requirement becomes: Write the IP into the hosts file in Windows when WSL starts.

-1. Complete this process on Windows, specifically by binding a custom task to the event triggered when WSL starts.
-This task matches the IP by executing ifconfig in WSL with regular expressions, and writes it to the hosts file.
+1. Complete this process on Windows.
+The specific method is to bind a custom task to the event triggered when WSL starts.
+This task obtains the IP by executing ifconfig in WSL and writes it to the hosts file through regular expression matching.

 Idea 1#

 The core of Idea 1 is a custom task, and the specific workflow can be implemented in many ways.
-A relatively simple option is shayne/go-wsl2-host, which automatically adds a custom task triggered when WSL starts.
-It should work theoretically (unfortunately, it didn't work properly for me, I don't know why).
+One of the simpler ways is to use shayne/go-wsl2-host.
+This project automatically adds a custom task triggered when WSL starts, and it should work theoretically (unfortunately, it didn't work properly for me, and I don't know why).

 Idea 2#